Cantera/cantera/doc/sphinx/yaml/phases.rst

     - Omitted, in which case the standard elements will be added as needed by the species included in the phase.
-    - A list of element symbols, which can be either defined in the ``elements`` section of the file, or taken from the standard elements.
+    - A list of element symbols, which can be either defined in the ``elements`` section of the file or taken from the standard elements.
-    - A list of single-element mappings of section names to lists of element symbols.
+    - A list of single-key mappings of section names to lists of element symbols.
 These sections can be in the same file as the phase definition, or from another file if written as ``file-path/sectionname``.
 If a relative path is specified, the directory containing the current file is